 I'm going to start with the Andis clippers.
 They come with the most accessories, and they're also the best option if you're going to be grooming multiple dogs.
 Personally, I also like the weight and feel of these clippers the best.

-As I mentioned, the biggest advantage to these clippers is that they are cordless.
-They are powered by a rechargeable lithium-ion battery that lasts for more than 2 hours of non-stop grooming time.
+As I mentioned, the biggest advantage of these clippers is that they are cordless.
+They are powered by a rechargeable lithium-ion battery lasting more than 2 hours of non-stop grooming time.
 I tested this claim myself, and I can say that it is true for a new set of clippers.
-The battery may end up losing a little of its capacity as it ages.
+The battery may lose a little of its capacity as it ages.

 If you're not going to be doing a lot of hair cutting, these clippers have more features than you'll ever need.
 You can save yourself a lot of money by buying a set that doesn't offer as many unnecessary features.

 If you're a professional groomer or a DIYer that grooms multiple dogs, you'll be pleased to see how many features Andis has included with these clippers to make your job as easy as possible.
 For example, the adjustable blades can be changed to lengths of 40, 30, 15, 10, and 9.
 This will save you a lot of time changing blades.

 As you can see in my video review, these best dog clippers come with a convenient base that charges the battery and holds the clippers.
 The battery charges fully in just over an hour, which is pretty speedy!

 It also comes with 4 attachment combs:

 The blade snaps off easily for cleaning, which is common on all the best dog clippers.
 I really liked the way that these clippers feel in your hand. they're comfortable for long grooming sessions.
 I have petite hands, and most clippers feel heavy and bulky to me, but I was pleasantly surprised by these clippers from Andis.